 Avoid the Tourist Food Traps and Eat Like a Local

 You will find authentic food for cheaper rates if you move a block or street away from the prime tourist spots.
 Street food is cheap and you can actually check what and how the food is being made right in front of you.
 Ask the locals what is popular and check where they prefer to eat.

 Do not Miss the FREE Stuff

-There are always things that can be done absolutely free of cost.
+There is always free things out there.
 For instance, you can attend a cultural event, concert or a street fair for free.
 You can catch the magnificent sunrise or sunset, take a walk in picturesque locations.
 Free movie screenings in hostels and cafes can add up to the excitement.
 You can explore the market or the beach for free, swim in the lake.
 You can make amazing discoveries while indulging in fun activities that do not cost you anything.